Infrared Thermometers for Industrial Plastic Applications

 Laser aiming is the simplest method and is commonly used.
 The Optris system of dual laser aiming shows you exactly where the sensor is aiming and also the size of the measuring spot.

-6. How thick is your material?
+6. How thick is your plastic?

 For most plastic parts the thickness of the material is not an issue and can be disregarded.
 However, in applications where thin-film plastics are being used, it is extremely important to consider.

 Where materials are sufficiently thin, it is perfectly possible for an infrared sensor to be able to “see through” the material and have its measurement influenced by the objects behind the material being measured giving false readings.
 This phenomenon is only an issue where materials are thinner than 0.4mm.
-In these cases it is important to choose a sensor that has been specifically designed for the purpose and is sensitive to a specially selected wavelength which does not pass through the plastic film.
+In these cases, it is important to choose a sensor that has been specifically designed for the purpose and is sensitive to a specially selected wavelength which does not pass through the plastic film.

 Optris offer such designs for a variety of thin-film materials and processes.

-7. Sensor output signal.
+7. Sensor output signal and integration with equipment.

 A sensor is no use if you cannot integrate it with your process measurement and control equipment.
 Of course, there are the industry standard mA and V signals and these are utilised extensively across the Optris range.
 However, if you have been using a different type of sensor or intend to use a communication system, what can you do?